janhorubala/janhorubala.github.io/_posts/2016-12-14-language-learning-strategy.md

 comments: true
 ---

 How to move from Intermediate to Advanced in language proficiency?
-Below I described four simple rules that helps me to improve my language skills.
+Below I described five simple rules that helps me to improve my language skills.
 Plus few helpful resources.

 #### 1. Vocabulary - 30 min/day